DataTalksClub/machine-learning-zoomcamp/01-intro/05-model-selection.md

 3. Evaluate the models
 4. Select the best model
 5. Apply the best model to the test dataset
 6. Compare the performance metrics of validation and test

+<u>NB:</u> Note that it is possible to reuse the validation data.
+After selecting the best model (step 4), the validation and training datasets can be combined to form a single training dataset for the chosen model before testing it on the test set.

 <table>
    <tr>